We’ve all seen the famous commercial: “Help! I’ve fallen, and I can’t get up!”

 What is a medical alert plan?

-If you’ve seen the old commercials with the woman saying, “I’ve fallen, and I can’t get up,” you know what a medical alert plan is about.
-You wear something around your neck.
+You probably know how a medical alert plan works: You wear something around your neck.
 Then, if something happens, you press a button and talk to a dispatcher.
 They then send whatever assistance you need.

-Obviously, plans like these can be great comfort when you’re in the position I was, with an elderly parent living alone.
+Obviously, plans like these can be great comfort when you’re in the position I was, with an elderly loved one living alone.

 To research this story, I went to Consumer Reports for an objective comparison of numerous companies.
 There, I learned the base price of these plans is about $30 a month, but there are options that can quickly jack up the price.